QRCS-CORP/CEX/docs/Provider/CSP.md

-# The system secure random generator: CSP
+# The system Cryptographically Secure random Provider: CSP

 ## Description:
 On a windows system, the RNGCryptoServiceProvider CryptGenRandom() function is used to generate output.
 On Android, the arc4random() function is used.
 All other systems (Linux, Unix), use dev/random.